-As of 31 December 2022, DEAG, through its subsidiary Kilimanjaro Holdings Ltd., London (UK), acquired
+As of 31 December 2022, DEAG, through its subsidiary Kilimanjaro Holdings Ltd., London (UK), acquired a 70.0% stake in Regular Ltd., Edinburgh (UK).

 DEAG holds 51% of the voting rights (49.7% of the capital shares) in MyTicket Services Ltd., London (UK) via its wholly owned subsidiary DEAG Concerts GmbH.
 DEAG has the final decision-making right for decisions of the Management Board of MyTicket Services Ltd., London (UK).
 The control concept according to IFRS 10.7 is therefore fulfilled here.